On this page you will find information about:

 Courses taken for Honors can count toward general education, L&S breadth, and major requirements.

 Honors in the Major

 This track is designed for students who want deeper training in major-specific content as well as the research, writing, and critical thinking skills useful to a wide range of graduate programs and career choices.
-Honors in the Major can be declared in consultation with a major advisor after a student is at UW and has officially declared their major on campus.
+Honors in the Major can be declared in consultation with an assigned major advisor; students cannot declare Honors in the Major before beginning undergraduate coursework at UW and officially declaring a major.

 Honors in the Major eligibility and requirements vary by major.
+Requirements often emphasize Honors experiences in the intermediate- and advanced-level coursework for the major that students take after their first or second year.
 In general, students pursuing Honors in the Major will: